Kirkuk status referendum: The Iraqi Constitution

-De-Arabization
+Normalisation

 "We shall accept a solution for Kirkuk worked out by the parties inside the city and oppose any solution imported from outside parties that are enemies to the Kurdish people's experiment."

 — Najat Hassan Karim, senior Kurdish politician.

-The government of Nouri al-Maliki appointed a "Commission on the Normalisation of the Status of Kirkuk" to implement the de-Arabization program.
+The government of Nouri al-Maliki appointed a "Commission on the Normalisation of the Status of Kirkuk" to implement the terms necessitated by the Iraqi constitution.
 The Justice Minister, Hashim Abderrahman al-Shibli, a secular Sunni Arab from the secular Iraqi National List coalition was appointed the head.
 A program of normalisation was to be followed by a census by July 2007 and a referendum in November 2007.

 In April 2007, Turkish intelligence sources claimed that Kurdistan President Barzani had "offered bribes to various Iraqi officials" involved in the Commission, including $500,000 to al-Shibli.
 Turkey claimed that Kurdistan was planning to annex Kirkuk illegally, and that the rights of Iraqi Turkmen would be violated if Kirkuk joined Kurdistan Region.

 Shibli resigned as head of the Commission in March 2007, citing disagreements with his own coalition on Kirkuk.
 Raed Fahmy Jahid, another Sunni Arab from the INL was appointed his replacement in August 2007.

 In February 2007, the Commission adopted a controversial plan, which gave Sunni Arabs $15,000 to relocate back to their towns of origin, plus a plot of land in their new home.

 In September 2007, it was reported that the normalization program had been bogged down in technical difficulties.
 The Kurdish parties were reported to have agreed a delay to the timetable for the census and referendum.